 Planning applications for building, extending or converting homes, offices or shops are handled by Surrey's borough and district councils.

-Surrey County Council deals with applications for minerals or waste-related developments, and for developments to its own property, such as schools and libraries.
+We, Surrey County Council, only deal with applications for minerals or waste-related developments, and for developments to our own property, such as schools and libraries.

-Details of applications for properties owned by the County Council (such as schools or outdoor education centres) and other applications decided by the County Council such as minerals and waste applications (for example: sand or gravel extraction, landfill or energy from waste plants) are in our online register.
+We decide details of applications for properties owned by us, such as schools or libraries, and other applications such as those for minerals and waste (for example: sand or gravel extraction, landfill or energy from waste plants) and these can be found in our online register.

 If you have an enquiry about minerals and waste planning, please contact us at email@example.com